gnarayyan/gnarayyan/README.md

 ### 🌐 **Featured Projects**

-- **NepBiz**: A e-commerce site for Trekking Gears.
-A college project for Nepal Engineering College Final Year Project - [Explore it here](https://github.com/gnarayyan/NepBiz)
+- **MindMorph**: A MOOC platform providing a similar service to such as Udemy, which can stream high-definition video content to users on a variety of devices, including smartphones, tablets, and smart TVs.
+The platform uses adaptive bitrate streaming technology to ensure smooth playback and optimal quality, based on the user's device and network conditions..
+A college project for Nepal Engineering College Final Year Project - [Explore it here](https://github.com/gnarayyan/MindMorphFrontend)

 ---